hpl002/Masters_Public/readme.md

 ### Process mining
 >The idea of process mining is to discover, monitor and improve real processes (i.e., not assumed processes) by extracting knowledge from event logs readily available in today’s (information) systems - [Manifesto](./resources/literature/2012_Book_.pdf)

 Process mining is a still a very new research field.
 Initially conceived by Prof&#46;dr&#46;ir&#46; Wil van der Aalst and with its earliest publications dating to the 1990s.
 The official date is perhaps 2009, as this was when the Task Force on Process Mining was originaly founded.
 The task force published a [process mining manifesto](./resources/literature/2012_Book_.pdf) in 2011 that detailed the state of the art at the time of publishing.
 Prof&#46;dr&#46;ir&#46; Wil van der Aalst has an extensive reputation and has either published, coauthored, or edited almost 900 works on the topics of process mining, petri nets, business process management, workflow managmeent, process modeling, and process analysis.
-He is with no exception considered the *godfater* of process mining. - [source](http://www.padsweb.rwth-aachen.de/wvdaalst/)
+He is with no exception considered the godfater of process mining. - [source](http://www.padsweb.rwth-aachen.de/wvdaalst/)

 The published manifesto is therefore a good starting point for interested parties as it is published by and with the help of the most reputable sources in the field.
 It details its intentions, core concepts, the appointed task force, and core issues.
 The following sections details the core of the manifestoa and supplements with additional information where there have been advancements.

 #### Manifesto
 [Manifesto](./resources/literature/2012_Book_.pdf)
-*A manifesto is a public declaration of principles and intentions*  [Manifesto](./resources/literature/2012_Book_.pdf) Process mining is a set of techniques used for extracting knowledge from event logs.
+*A manifesto is a public declaration of principles and intentions*  [Manifesto](./resources/literature/2012_Book_.pdf)
+- Process mining is a set of techniques used for extracting knowledge from event logs.
 Such logs are produced by modern infromation systems.
-Process mining technoques are intended to be used as a means to *discover, monitor, and improve processes in a variety of application domains*[Manifesto](./resources/literature/2012_Book_.pdf).
+Process mining technoques are intended to be used as a means to discover, monitor, and improve processes in a variety of application domains[Manifesto](./resources/literature/2012_Book_.pdf).
 The main forces behind the increased interest and relevance is data abundance and complexity.
 More and more data is being produced, and more complex systems are being developed.

-*Process mining is a relatively young research discipline that sits between computational intelligence and data mining on the one hand, and process modeling and analysis on the other hand. **The idea of process mining is to discover, monitor and improve real processes (i.e., not assumed processes) by extracting knowledge from event logs readily available in today’s (information) systems***
+Process mining is a relatively young research discipline that sits between computational intelligence and data mining on the one hand, and process modeling and analysis on the other hand.
+The idea of process mining is to discover, monitor and improve real processes (i.e., not assumed processes) by extracting knowledge from event logs readily available in today’s (information) systems

 Process mining is composed of a series of smaller activities which all address different needs and purposes.
 Some activities are atomic, while others have strict dependencies on other activities.
 The main activities and their relevance for this project are:
 1. process discovery (Relevant)